Hughes Aircraft Company: Hughes helicopter business

 In 1947, Howard Hughes redirected Hughes Aircraft's efforts from airplanes to helicopters.
 The effort began in earnest in 1948, when helicopter manufacturer Kellett Aircraft Co. sold its latest design to Hughes for production.
 The XH-17 "Flying Crane" first flew in October 1952, but was commercially unsuccessful.
-In 1955, Howard Hughes split the helicopter production unit from the Hughes Aircraft Company, and reconstituted it with Hughes Tool Company, calling it Hughes Tool Company's Aircraft Division.
+In 1955, Howard Hughes split the helicopter production unit from Hughes Aircraft Company, and reconstituted it with Hughes Tool Company, calling it Hughes Tool Company's Aircraft Division.
 The Aircraft Division had a focus on the production of light helicopters, mainly the Hughes 269/300 and the OH-6 Cayuse/Hughes 500.

 Howard Hughes Medical Institute sells Hughes Aircraft Company

 Hughes left no will, and following his death in 1976, there were numerous claims to his estate.
 A Hughes executive and a Hughes lawyer claimed they had the right to set up an "executive committee" to take over the running of the HHMI and its Hughes Aircraft subsidiary.
-The Attorney General of Delaware Richard R. Wier Jr. challenged this and filed suit in 1978.
+The attorney general of Delaware Richard R. Wier Jr. challenged this and filed suit in 1978.
 Charles M. Oberly continued the action when he became attorney general in 1983.
 Oberly stated he wished to see an independent board of trustees to ensure both that the institute fulfilled its charitable mission and that it did not continue to operate as a tax shelter.

 In January 1984, Judge Grover C. Brown ruled that the Chancery Court should appoint the trustees because Hughes had not left a succession plan.
 Brown asked for both the executive committee and the attorney general's office to submit a list of recommendations that he could approve.
 Brown approved a list in April 1984.
 In January 1985, the new board of trustees of the HHMI announced they would sell Hughes Aircraft either by private sale or public stock offering.